schmaustech/acm-hypershift-blog/README.md

 EOF
 ~~~

+With the managed cluster file created we can now apply it to the hub cluster:

 ~~~bash
 $ oc apply -f import-hub-kni20.yaml
 Warning: resource managedclusters/local-cluster is missing the kubectl.kubernetes.io/last-applied-configuration annotation which is required by oc apply. oc apply should only be used on resources created declaratively by either oc create --save-config or oc apply.
 The missing annotation will be patched automatically. managedcluster.cluster.open-cluster-management.io/local-cluster configured
 ~~~

+The final configuration step is to enable the managed cluster addon component for hypershift.
+Do do this we will create a custom resource like the one below:

 ~~~bash
 $ cat << EOF > ~/managed-cluster-addon-kni20.yaml